Skip to main content

 Ondansetron alternatives for dogs

-Ondansetron works very fast, dramatically reducing the incidence of vomiting and signs of nausea, such as lip licking in a dog.
-For this reason, ondansetron is a drug of choice to treat severe or frequent vomiting.
+Ondansetron works very fast, dramatically reducing the incidence of vomiting and signs of nausea, such as lip licking, in a dog.
+For this reason, ondansetron is the drug of choice to treat severe or frequent vomiting.
 Other top-line choices include dolasetron and maropitant.
 All are powerful anti-nausea drugs.
 When a dog has severe or frequent vomiting, it’s important to use these potent anti-nausea drugs as early as possible.

 For nausea and vomiting due to chemotherapy, metoclopramide or maropitant are the standard treatment options in addition to ondansetron.